gitlabhq/gitlabhq/doc/ci/environments.md

 > etc.

 > Starting with GitLab 9.3, the environment URL is exposed to the Runner via
 > `$CI_ENVIRONMENT_URL`.
-The URL would be expanded from `.gitlab-ci.yml`, or if
+The URL is expanded from `.gitlab-ci.yml`, or if
-> the URL was not defined there, the external URL from the environment would be
+> the URL was not defined there, the external URL from the environment is used.
-> used.

 ### Configuring manual deployments

-Converting automatically executed job into jobs requiring to a manual action involves adding `when: manual` to the job's configuration.
+Adding `when: manual` to an automatically executed job's configuration converts it to a job requiring manual action.

 To expand on the [previous example](#defining-environments), the following includes another job that deploys our app to a production server and is